 The best time to visit the Caribbean on a cruise is from January to May when the skies stay clear from the afternoon rain showers.
-All the nations enjoy a tropical climate, are largely free of major hurricanes and are divided into two main seasons due to its closeness to the equator and tropical weather.
+During this time, the islands enjoy a tropical climate and are broadly free of major hurricanes.
+The closeness to the equator makes it so that there are two main seasons: dry and wet.

 The Dry Season